MSc in Guidance Counselling

 Make an Application

-There are two parts to the application process.
-Both parts must be completed for your application to be valid and to be eligible for interview.
+There are three parts to the application process.
+All parts must be completed for your application to be valid and to be eligible for interview.